Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

-We individually model the mean abundance data in nine cells that contain the majority of the data, at three different (old/intermediate/young) ages, within each (see Fig~\ref{mgfe}).
-These serve as twenty-seven representative average stars across the chemical plane over time.
-We choose to model three independent ages within each cell because we suggest this is a better representation of a single zone, due the gas mixing and stellar population mixing over time being less dramatic when only looking at fixed age.
-The nine cells that we use span the [Mg/Fe]-[Fe/H] range that comprise most of the data --from --0.7 $<$ [Fe/H]$<$ 0.2 to --0.2 $<$ [Mg/Fe] $<$ 0.4.
-The uncertainties in the [Mg/Fe], [Fe/H], and [Ba/Fe] abundances, as well as the age values, are inputted by utilising the mean error for stars in that cell.
+Utilising the mean ([Fe/H], [Mg/Fe], [Ba/Fe], age) values for stellar populations binned in ([Fe/H], [Mg/Fe], age) space as a representative star, we model the mean abundance data across nine [Fe/H]-[Mg/Fe] cells (see Fig~\ref{mgfe}) and three different (old/intermediate/young) ages, for which the majority of our data is contained.
+We choose to model three independent ages within each cell because we suggest this is a better representation of a single zone GCE model, as stars formed at a particular interval of time will have undergone less gas and stellar population mixing over time.
+The nine cells that we model span a range in the $\alpha$-Fe plane of --0.7 $<$ [Fe/H]$<$ 0.2 to --0.2 $<$ [Mg/Fe] $<$ 0.4.
+The uncertainties in the [Mg/Fe], [Fe/H], and [Ba/Fe] abundances, as well as the age values, are inputted by utilising the mean error for stars in that cell, computed as the mean on the uncertainty of the measurement as reported by the GALAH catalogue.
 For the mean values, we utilise the method described in Section~\ref{method} to determine the mean [Mg/Fe], [Fe/H], [Ba/Fe], and age values, taking into account the uncertainties in the measurements by sampling the errors 200 times under a Gaussian distribution.